openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/7_expressions.rst

 An array indexing expression evaluated at runtime behaves as follows:

--  The object reference expression is evaluated first.
+-  Object reference expression is evaluated first.
 -  If the evaluation completes abruptly, then so does the indexing expression, and the index expression is not evaluated.
 -  If the evaluation completes normally, then the index expression is evaluated.